avinashgazula/HealthHub/README.md

-# Assignment 2
+# Group 12 - Project Proposal

-Health Hub allows users to book in-clinic appointments with doctors, purchase medicine, view blogs and access forum where the questions are answered by medical professionals.
+Health Hub allows users to book in-clinic appointments with doctors, purchase medicine, book health plans, have intercation in forum and view blogs where the questions are answered by medical professionals.

 * *Date Created*: 07 Jun 2020
-* *Last Modification Date*: 15 Jun 2020
+* *Last Modification Date*: 24 Jun 2020

 ## Authors